test-optional colleges

 At most test-optional colleges, university admissions officers will still review standardized test scores from any students who submit them.
 However, in the UC system, admissions officers will not review SAT or ACT scores at all.

-For instance, if you apply to UCLA, the UCLA admissions requirements do not even consider your SAT or ACT scores.
-In fact, unlike at test optional schools, test scores have no bearing on the UCLA admissions process.
+For instance, if you apply to UCLA, the UCLA admissions requirements do not include SAT or ACT scores.
+In fact, unlike at test-optional schools, test scores have no bearing on the UCLA admissions process.
 So, as you complete the UCLA admissions requirements, you won’t need to worry about your SAT scores.

-Here’s our list of colleges waiving SAT and ACT scores in California, not including the test-blind colleges in the UC system.
+Here’s our list of test-optional schools waiving SAT and ACT scores in California, not including the test-blind colleges in the UC system.

 Best test-optional colleges in California for your college list: